 One common misconception I see is the misunderstanding that E&O insurance is different from professional liability insurance.
-Errors and omissions insurance, professional liability insurance and malpractice insurance are all different terms describing the same type of insurance coverage.
+Errors and omissions insurance, professional liability insurance and legal malpractice insurance are all different terms describing the same type of insurance coverage.

 As an account executive at Protexure, my goal is to help lawyers better understand their E&O coverage.
 The information I highlight in this article covers real questions that are asked of agents, like me, all the time when attorneys are considering coverage.